Harold Stassen: Foreign policy

 Despite having called for the banning of the Communist Party in the United States, Stassen differed from the majority of conservatives with his stances against the embargo on Cuba and military intervention in Vietnam, instead favoring both North and South Vietnam joining the United Nations, where their problems could be settled.
+In 1995, Stassen described the Vietnam War as a "tragic mistake" and was frustrated at being unable to convince Lyndon B. Johnson to open up negotiations that would have allowed North and South Vietnam to join the United Nations.

 United Nations

 Stassen was one of the founders of the United Nations and supported it throughout his life.
 When he died on March 4, 2001, aged 93, he was the last living signer of the United Nations Charter.